How can you contribute to the Dynare Project ?

 help us find the bug more quickly.

-As Dynare is free software licensed under the GNU General Public License (GPL), any enhancements you make to the Dynare codebase would need to be under GPLv3+ or some other compatible license (e.g. public domain) so that it could be merged back into Dynare.
+As Dynare is free software licensed under the GNU General Public License (GPL), any enhancements you make to the Dynare codebase would need to be under GPL (or, in some specific circumstances, under some other compatible license) so that it could be merged back into Dynare.